simonmichael/hledger/hledger-ui/hledger-ui.m4.md

-Transactions affecting this account's subaccounts will be included in the register if the accounts screen is in tree mode, or if it's in flat mode but this account has subaccounts which are not shown due to a depth limit.
+Transactions affecting this account's subaccounts will be included in the register if the accounts screen is in tree mode, or if it's in list mode but this account has subaccounts which are not shown due to a depth limit.
 In other words, the register always shows the transactions contributing to the balance shown on the accounts screen.
-Tree mode or flat mode can be selected with `t`or `l` here also.
+Tree mode/list mode can be toggled with `t` here also.

 `U` toggles filtering by [unmarked status](journal.html#status), showing or hiding unmarked transactions.
 Similarly, `P` toggles pending transactions, and `C` toggles cleared transactions.